wazo-platform/wazo-doc/source/contributors/webi.rst

 #.
 Make sure you have Eclipse PDT installed
 #.
 Create a PHP project named ``xivo-web-interface``:

-   * Choose "Create project at existing location", using the :file:`xivo-web-interface/src` directory
+   * Choose "Create project at existing location", using the :file:`xivo-web-interface` directory

 #.
-In the Window / Preferences menu, on the PHP / Debug page:
+In the Window / Preferences / PHP menu:

-   * Set the PHP Debugger to XDebug
    * Add a new PHP server with the following information:

       * Name: anything you want